 CWC preserves and protects coastal watersheds through community stewardship, education and monitoring.

-The Committee for Green Foothills protects open space, farmland and natural resources in San Mateo and Santa Clara counties for the benefit of all through advocacy, education and grassroots action.
+Green Foothills protects open space, farmland and natural resources in San Mateo and Santa Clara counties for the benefit of all through advocacy, education and grassroots action.

 The Crayon Initiative recycles used and unwanted crayons to preserve our environment and enrich the lives of hospitalized children through art and imagination.